opentargets/gentropy/docs/development/airflow.md

 To extend the default airflow image with the required libraries and credentials.

 !!!note "Note"
     The Dockerfile extends the official [Airflow Docker Compose YAML](https://airflow.apache.org/docs/apache-airflow/stable/docker-compose.yaml).
-We add support for the Google Cloud SDK, Google Airflow operators and access to GCP credentials.
+We add support for the Google Cloud SDK, Google Dataproc operators and access to GCP credentials.

 ```bash
 # Build the image in the Dockerfile and name it extending_airflow and version it as latest